iDoka/awesome-canbus/README.md

 * [c0f](https://github.com/zombieCraig/c0f/) - CAN bus fingerprinting tool is designed to analyze CAN bus traffic and fingerprint the Maker and Model.
 * [canqv](https://github.com/kurt-vd/canqv) - Quick CAN frame inspection using CAN_RAW.
 * [Candle.NET](https://github.com/elliotwoods/Candle.NET) - .NET wrapper for the Candle API for candlelight CAN bus gateways/analysers (e.g. CANable, CANtact, etc).
-* [canSerializer](https://github.com/zainahm3d/canSerializer) - lib for serializing and deserializing CAN frames for transmission over a non CAN transport layer (Can be used to transport CAN frames over UART, SPI, etc).
+* [canSerializer](https://github.com/zainahm3d/canSerializer) - Lib for serializing and deserializing CAN frames for transmission over a non CAN transport layer (Can be used to transport CAN frames over UART, SPI, etc).

 ### Libraries

-* [libwecan](https://github.com/nisennenmondai/libwecan) - header only lib to encode and decode CAN signal.
+* [libwecan](https://github.com/nisennenmondai/libwecan) - Header only lib to encode and decode CAN signal.
-* [python-can](https://github.com/hardbyte/python-can) - the can package provides controller area network support for Python developers.
+* [python-can](https://github.com/hardbyte/python-can) - The can package provides controller area network support for Python developers.
-* [VCAN](https://github.com/TheMatjaz/VCAN) - a tiny virtual CAN and CAN-FD bus library in C.
+* [VCAN](https://github.com/TheMatjaz/VCAN) - A tiny virtual CAN and CAN-FD bus library in C.
 * [IMCTFD](https://github.com/tonton81/IMCTFD) - Improved Microchip CAN Teensy FlexData Library MCP2517FD.
 * [go-socketcan](https://github.com/linklayer/go-socketcan) - Golang library for SocketCAN.
 * [isotp-c](https://github.com/openxc/isotp-c) - An implementation of the ISO-TP (ISO 15765-2) Support Library in C.